 One of the most time-consuming parts of making meals is prep like chopping vegetables and making sauces.
-A food processor can help simplify this meal prep task, and a large-sized one lets you do big batches to package and store in the fridge or freezer using plastic containers, Zip-lock bags, or even a Fresh Vacuum food sealer for perfect portions.
-Having one handy, you can quickly slice or chop vegetables to add to a stew or stir fry, grind items like nuts to crust a salmon or top an Asian dish, shred vegetables for a salad or cheese for a lasagna, or puree or mix sauces for pasta.
+A food processor can help simplify this meal prep task.
+Make big batches of sauces to package and store in the fridge or freezer using plastic containers, Zip-lock bags, or even a Fresh Vacuum food sealer for perfect portions.

 Prep and plan with small appliances

 Prepping ahead of time can help drastically reduce the time it takes for a meal to go from oven or stove (or multicooker!) to table.
 Along with having the right appliances to make things easier, the right mindset and strategy helps.
 Try to find aa day of the week, like every Sunday, that you can dedicate a few hours to meal prep.
 Chop vegetables, puree sauces, boil eggs, slow cook porridge, even measure out spices and have everything ready for each meal.
 Don’t be afraid to make things ahead and freeze them like I do with quiche and pizza pockets, or dishes like lasagna and Shepherd’s Pie.
 If you’re going to go through all of the work to make a homemade lasagna or Shepherd’s Pie, you might as well make a huge batch, or two dishes, then cut and freeze servings.
 Both of these types of food freeze really well.